jrhicks/jrhicks.github.source/pages/arkansas_dev_hackathon_2015/index.md

 @TheFwGuy - Stefano Bodini - What is more fun and interesting than create firmware?

+@ARGeekCentral - Geeks of Arkansas, Unite!
+Getting the word out to Geeks about AR Groups & Events

+@LittleRockGeek - LR Geek Breakfast - Each month attendees congregate over bacon, eggs and plenty of coffee to discuss topics like social media, digital marketing, design, & programming.

+@ConwayGeek - ConwayGeekBreakfast - Attendees congregate monthly over bacon, eggs and coffee to discuss social media, digital marketing, design, programming, and ways to better their communities.

 @jrhicks - Jeffrey Hicks - (Myself) Ruby On Rails Developer

 @locavorS - Shawn Goicoechea - Community organizer trying to participate locally in global movements that impact change.
 Love tweeting about awesome projects, tech, culture & world news